 If you were at the Heights Church for the Christmas Eve services in 2017, you were able to see a litter of 3 day old baby kunekunes.
 (I added a few photos below)

 So here is a picture of Haka, Our “little War Pig. ” And guess what?
 His first book children’s will be out soon.
 We will keep you updated!

-Kunekunes are an AMAZING breed of pigs that we have had on our homestead for over 4 years now.
-(We actually just sold off all of our yorkshire meat pigs last month and only have our kunes again. ) We use them often when people request us to come and share our animals as part of a “petting zoo program.”
+Kunekunes are an AMAZING breed of pigs that we have had on our homestead for over 5 years now.
+We use them often when people request us to come and share our animals as part of a “petting zoo program.”
 Mama Pumpkin is one of our most requested animals to share.

 Our family jokes that they are called “War Pigs” because they were (extra buffed out via CGI) in the war scene for The Hobbit: The Battle of the Five Armies.
 See the clip below that we found on youtube.

 Originally from New Zealand, the pigs have made a comeback here in the US as well as the UK.
 Their name means “fat and round” in the Maori language.
 They come in a variety of colors including black and white, brown and white, solid ginger, solid cream/fawn, solid brown, solid black, and ginger and black.

 These hairy pigs can reach 300 pounds or more however, making them the largest of the miniature breeds or the smallest of the meat breeds.
 They are a pasture pig that eats primarily grasses and fresh fruits and veggies.
 We do not feed our kunes any commercial pig feeds and we have rescued a few of our kunes who were being fed dog food.
 Not a great choice for these gentle giants.
 Being that they are pasture pigs, ours like to graze in the same field as our horses.
 And they love tomatoes, strawberries and other fresh goodies.